holochain/docs-pages/src/pages/get-started/index.md

   <CommentsForPost postHash="{postHash}"></CommentsForPost>
 ```

 Save the file, then go back to the UI windows to see the changes.
 Try typing in a comment or two, then deleting them.
-Watch how the authors' source chains and the graph in the DHT change as new information is added.
+(You may need to refresh the UI windows to see the changes to the content.)
+Watch the Playground --- see how the authors' source chains and the graph in the DHT change as new information is added.

 ![placeholder -- comments component added]()